wvlet/airframe/docs/airframe-control.md

 ### Jitter

 Jitter is useful to add randomness between the retry intervals especially if there are multiple tasks using the same retry pattern.
-For example, if the base waiting time is 10 seconds, Jitter will pick a next waiting time from the value within [0, 10] range to add some random factor.
-Then, the base waiting time will be multiplied as the exponential backoff.
-This randomness will avoid having multiple API calls that will be retried at the same timing will, which often causes resource contention or overload of the target service.
-Jitter will add randomness to avoid such unexpected correlations between retried requests.
+For example, if the base waiting time is 10 seconds, Jitter will pick a next waiting time between [0, 10] to add some random factor.
+Then, the base waiting time will be multiplied as in the exponential backoff.
+This randomness will avoid having multiple API calls that will be retried at the same timing, which often cause resource contention or overload of the target service.
+With Jittering you can avoid such unexpected correlations between retried requests.

 ```scala
 import wvlet.airframe.control.Retry